Less LLM, More Documents: Searching for Improved RAG: Experiment

-All models share identical prompting templates and decoding settings.
-This setup fixes the retrieval pipeline and input assembly while varying only generator scale, allowing a clean measurement of corpus–model trade-offs.
-While our preliminary experiments with Qwen2.5 and early LLaMA models yielded robustly consistent conclusions, we did not adopt them due to the lack of a homogeneous, wide-ranging family comparable to Qwen3 and slower inference speed.
+All models use identical prompting templates and decoding settings, enabling controlled comparisons of corpus--model trade-offs.
+While Qwen3 sizes share the same tokenizer and architecture family, different scales may involve minor training-recipe differences; thus, our results should be interpreted as empirical trends across sizes within the same Qwen3 series.
+We observed consistent trends in preliminary experiments with Qwen2.5 and early LLaMA models, but omit them due to the lack of a similarly homogeneous series and slower inference.